DalgoT4D/shofco-mobi-water/README.md

 # r.text == '0.0'
 ```

+This number is the total water consumption over the queried time range.

 Solution
 ========
 Write a small API of our own (API-C) to wrap the response of the API-2 into a JSON object and call this from Airbyte's no-code connector.